jesseokeya/Developer-Challenge/README.md

 ![](/images/addProducts.png?raw=true)

-Note: Keep track of the inventory_count so we can have refernce when whe checkout the cart to see if the inventory_count would decrement as it should
+Note: Keep track of the inventory_count so we can have reference when we checkout the cart to see if the inventory_count would decrement as it should

 #### Lets Checkout the Customers Cart
 From the image below the inventory_count of all products were reduced. 🎉🎉🎉